AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 The unit of measure can be overridden for any type property defined by the stream type, including primary keys and secondary indexes.
-For more information about type property units of measure see [QiType_topic](xref:sdsTypes#sdstypetopic).
+For more information about type property units of measure see [Types](xref:sdsTypes).

 Read characteristics of the stream are determined by the type and the PropertyOverrides of the stream.
 The interpolation mode for non-index properties can be defined and overridden at the stream level.
-For more information about type read characteristics see [QiType_topic](xref:sdsTypes#sdstypetopic).
+For more information about type read characteristics see [Types](xref:sdsTypes).

 When specifying property interpolation overrides, if the SdsType InterpolationMode is ``Discrete``, it cannot be overridden at any level.
 When InterpolationMode is set to ``Discrete`` and an event it not defined for that index, a null